green-fox-academy/DeveloperADJ/README.md

-Welcome to Arno's Green Fox Academy/GitHub Page!
+Welcome to Arno's Green Fox Academy Page!
 ==========================================================================

 Hi, my name is Arno de Jonge.
 I am a Software Developer from Amsterdam, The Netherlands.